 Student Visa and Embassy Information

-You MUST apply for your student visa through the Italian Consulate with jurisdiction over your permanent state of residence (see link below).
+You MUST apply for your student visa through the Italian Consulate with jurisdiction over your state of your permanent residence or university (see link below).
 You should consult your Consulate General's website immediately to obtain a student visa application, a list of requirements, and to verify the application process and timetable.
 Most consulates require in person appearance.
 Some Consulates require appointments to be made and have limited spots

 If you are not able to travel to your Consulate General in person, you may apply at one of the Honorary Vice Consulates operating in the consular district.
 To find their addresses go to your Consulate General's Home Page and click on "consular network".